 Included in the price:

-– Port taxes and fees
+- Port surcharges, permits and landing fees.

 Not included in the price: